 - Working knowledge in any of these fields: health/biomedical informatics, computer science, information science, statistics, or other quantitative domains.

-- Basic understanding in any of these fields: health sciences, behavioral sciences, or social sciences.
+- Basic understanding in any of these fields: health sciences and behavioral sciences.

 - Good academic writing and oral communication in English.

 - Experience in public health, medicine, and other fields in health sciences.

 - Experience in at least one programing language (e.g., Python, R, Java).

 - Experience in any of these methods: health data analysis, machine learning, natural language processing, information retrieval, knowledge extraction, semantic web ontology, and statistical methods.

 - Evidenced research experience (e.g., previous research assistantships, publications).

 Compensation & Benefits: Compensation is commensurate with qualification and experience.
 The position offers office space, computers, tuition benefits, and other benefits in accordance with regulations at the University and Arnold School of Public Health.